pmjones/adr/ADR.md

 ## Tradeoffs

-Of course, nothing comes with pros and cons.
+Of course, everything comes with pros and cons.
 [What are the tradeoffs of the ADR pattern?](./TRADEOFFS.md)